fabianmoss/website/content/home/talks.md

 # Order that this section appears on the page.
 weight: 90

-title: 'Talks'
+title: 'Recent talks'
-subtitle: Recent & Upcoming
+# subtitle: Recent & Upcoming

 content:
   # Page type to display.
 E.g. post, event, publication...